damontallen/IPython-quick-ref-sheets/README.md

 Other Thoughts
 ========================

-[Another aproach](http://ubuntuone.com/6qEHHRVcJKd53TfEEpsCW1) was taken by Thomas Kluyver in which he manually develope a quick referance sheet using Scribus.
-It looks better than the standard table so in the future I would like to switch to that style.
-I encourage anyone who wants to make that change or any other imporvements to do so.
+[Another aproach](http://ubuntuone.com/6qEHHRVcJKd53TfEEpsCW1) was taken by Thomas Kluyver in which he manually developed a quick referance sheet using Scribus.
+It looks better than the standard table currently rendered so in the future I would like to switch to that style.
+I encourage anyone who wants to make that change, or any other improvements, to do so.